Application Areas of Knowledge BaseEstimated Reading Time: 8 Minutes

 Customer Service Knowledge Base

 Consumers want the information they’re looking for pretty much right away.
 An organized and user-friendly knowledge base essentially allows them to dig into this information on their own terms, rather than the company’s; there’s no submitting endless tickets to a help desk, or waiting “for the next available representative” or anything of the sort when it comes to knowledge base software.
 This reduction in wait time when trying to resolve an issue can directly lead to improved customer satisfaction.
 An optimized knowledge base provides both breadth and depth of information, allowing customers to dive deep into specific topics of interest.
 This provides a better customer experience to your customers as it enables them to get even more out of the company’s products or services than they otherwise would have.
-Knowledge base helps customer help themselves in the following ways:
+Knowledge base helps customers help themselves in the following ways:

 - Provides a more structured index.